 This workshop explores culture as an important variable in mediation.
 Awareness of cultural factors is critical to understand and address conflict in order to avoid unintentional bias.
-Participants will learn techniques to address various cultural issues in mediation.
+Participants will learn techniques to address various cultural issues.
 This workshop includes exercises, theory, and practical strategies.
 The instructors have extensive experience with conflict in multicultural settings.

 Instructors: Alma Jadallah and/or Julia Morelli